 University Librarian Jobs in USA with Visa Sponsorship

-University Librarian positions qualify for H-1B sponsorship when they require specialized knowledge in library science, information systems, or subject expertise.
+University Librarian positions qualify for H-1B visa sponsorship when they require specialized knowledge in library science, information systems, or subject expertise.
 Universities frequently sponsor H-1B visas for academic librarians, with high approval rates given the clear bachelor's degree requirement and specialized nature of the role.
 For detailed occupation requirements, see the O*NET profile.

 See All University Librarian JobsOverview

-Showing 5 of 203+ university librarian jobs
+Showing 5 of 101+ University Librarian jobs

 Have you applied for this role?